cgte/git-tools/README.md

 # git-tools
-Some scripts for every git use
+Some scripts for every day git use

 This package intends to automatize some git commands for example try to rebase all braches that are late onto master.